openconnectivity/Sample-Raspberry-Pi-Code/README.md

 The PYTHONPATH environment variable needs to be set so that the C++ server code can find the Python interface code.
 When the curl command is run, the ~/.bashrc file will be modified so that PYTHONPATH is set on bootup.
 The system will need to be booted in order for ~/.bashrc to be run.
 - sudo reboot

-NOTE: Some of the below is in transition.
-It will be updated for consistency soon.
-# Setting the OCF Implementation to use
+# Setting the PATH to find the Scripts

-- The following variables MUST be set to point to the directories related to the OCF implementation you want to use in order to run the convenience scripts described below.
-  - OCFPATH - This is the absolute directory where the OCF implementation is installed and where all the convenience scripts are found.
-(This is typically /home/my_user_name/iot or /home/my_user_name/iot-lite)
-  - OCFSUBPATH - This is just the final part of OCFPATH, but it is necessary as a way to get the set_implementaion.sh script to work correctly.
-(This is typically /iot or /iot-lite)
-  - PATH - This is the normal search PATH, but it will have OCFPATH prepended to it so the scripts can be found.

-- source set_implementation.sh (/iot or /iot-lite) - This will switch the implementation of OCF to use (IoTivity or IoTivity-lite right now).
-It sets some environment variables that MUST be set for all of the scripts.
-IT IS CRITICAL to use the "source" command to run this script.
-That makes it work in the current bash context rather that a temporary one.
+The scripts are normally stored in the Project-Scripts directory under the HOME directory, but just add the Project-Scripts directory to the PATH.
+The ~/.bashrc file should have been modified provide the correct path every time you log in, but to get the PATH fixed immediately, the following command should do it:

+- source ~/.bashrc

+This should also work:

+- cd ~/Project-Scripts
+- source ./set_path.sh

 # Building and Running Projects

+With the PATH set, the following tool chain should work.

 A number of convenience scripts have been written to make the development cycle easier.
 1. Run the following development cycle as needed
-    1. create_project project_name - create a new project and name it anything you want.
+    1. create_project project_name - Create a new project in a new directory directly under the current directory (working in a development directory (e.g. cd ~/workspace) is a good way to organize projects) and name it anything you want.
     2. This isn't a script, but you need to "cd project_name" to run all the other scripts.
-    3. Copy the setup.sh from the directory of the sample you want to install into the current project directory.
-(In the Sample-Raspberry-Pi-Code repository)
+    3. (optional) Copy the setup.sh from the directory of the sample you want to install into the current project directory.
-    4. ./setup.sh - This will load all the necessary stuff to build and run the sample project.
+    4. (optional) ./setup.sh - This will load all the necessary stuff to build and run the particular sample project.
-    5. edit_input2.sh - edit the device description input file (project_name.json) if necessary.
+    5. edit_config.sh - Edit the project configuration file (project_name-config.json) if necessary. (e.g. to change the IoTivity version or target OS).
+NOTE: Temporarily, only the first entry in the configuration implementation and platform arrays is used.
+    6. edit_input.sh - Edit the input file (e.g. example.json).
+This is for convenience only as the input file is simply created from the config file.
-    6. gen2.sh - generate the code, introspection file, PICS file, and onboarding file from the device description file.
+    7. gen.sh - Generate the code, introspection file, PICS file, and onboarding file from the device description file.
+The IoTivity version specified in the config file will be used.
-    7. build2.sh - compile and link everything
+    8. build.sh - Compile and link everything.
+The IoTivity version in the config file will be used.
-    8. edit_code2.sh - edit the server source code if necessary.
+    9. edit_code.sh - Edit the server source code if necessary.
-    9. reset2.sh - reset the sever to RFOTM by copying a fresh onboarding file
+    10. reset.sh - Reset the sever to RFOTM.
-    10. run2.sh - run the currently compiled server in the appropriate directory
+    11. run.sh - Run the currently compiled server in the appropriate directory.
 2. To test the project, you will need to run a client.
 Here are some options.
-    1. Discover, onboard and control the server using OTGC
+    1. Discover, onboard and control the server using OTGC.
-    2. Discover, onboard and control the server using DeviceSpy
+    2. Discover, onboard and control the server using DeviceSpy.
-    3. Test the server using CTT
+    3. Test the server using CTT.